buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 This spell transforms a creature within range that you can see into a new form.
 An unwilling creature must succeed on a Will Saving Throw to avoid the effect.
 Shapechangers automatically succeed on this Saving Throw.
 The spell has no effect on a target with 0 Hit Points.

 The transformation remains for the duration of the spell, or until the target drops to 0 Hit Points or dies.
 The new form can be any beast whose challenge rating is half of the Magic Proficiency score (or sum of Traits if Devotee of Shayalia) of the caster.
-The target's game statistics, including mental ability scores, are replaced by the statistics of the chosen beast.
+The target' \*\*s game statistics, including mental ability scores, are replaced by the statistics of the chosen beast.
 It retains its Traits and personality.

-The creature is limited in the actions it can perform by the nature of its new form, and it can't speak, cast spells, or take any other action that requires hands or speech.
-The target's equipment merges into the new form.
-The creature can't activate, use, wield, or otherwise benefit from any of its equipment.
+The creature is limited in the actions it can perform by the nature of its new form, and it can' \*\*t speak, cast spells, or take any other action that requires hands or speech.
+The target' \*\*s equipment merges into the new form.
+The creature can' \*\*t activate, use, wield, or otherwise benefit from any of its equipment.

 ### Power Word Kill